robertodoering/harpy/android/fastlane/README.md

 ```
 fastlane android beta
 ```
-Uploads the the latest appbundle build to the play store beta track
+Builds an appbundle and uploads it to the play store beta track

 ----